Welcome to the National Bread Museum of Grain-Baking-Bread Culture's

 BOSTON PUBLIC LIBRARY COMMUNITY COOKBOOK COLLECTION - a BPL blog w/general info & more links https://www.bpl.org/blogs/post/community-cookbooks/

-IOWA, University of - see Szathmary in this list.
+IOWA, University of - see Szathmary in the list.

 KANSAS - University of Kansas in Manhattan - "Aug 5, 2024 · The manuscript portion of the cookery collection contains over 250 cookbooks in many languages and countries of origin, from the late 17th century to the present."